 Document360’s setup is simple, even for non-technical users, and this is what helps it become one of the best knowledge base software.
 In addition, it offers all the functionalities for content developers and customer service professionals.

 Creating a knowledge base in Document360 is as simple as signing up for an account.
 This platform is entirely web-based and can be accessed globally using a mobile device.

 You are also getting editing tools with Document360, allowing you to add images/videos to the text, share code snippets, create tables, insert hyperlinks, and create interactive documents.
-On top of this, there is also a sophisticated security module enabling you to backup and recover the contents, exporting/importing documents to/from local drives, and plenty others.
+On top of this, there is also a sophisticated security module enabling you to back up and recover the contents, exporting/importing documents to/from local drives, and plenty of others.

 Benefits of Using Document360

 - Document360 is a great option if you are looking for an easy way to manage and organize your knowledge base.